MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AAD.md

 ms.author: jonmeyers
 ms.date: 6/18/2026
 description: If you want to restrict access to only authenticated individuals at your organization, you can require users to sign in with a work account.
+ROBOTS: NOINDEX, NOFOLLOW
 ---

 # Signing in with a work account

 When we talk about work accounts in Microsoft Advertising, it might not be what you think at first.
 If your user name is myname@contoso.com it could be a personal or work account.
-You can’t always be sure just by looking at the email address.
+You canâ€™t always be sure just by looking at the email address.
 Even if you only use Microsoft Advertising credentials for work, your user name is most likely considered a personal account in this context.

 Most users sign in to Microsoft Advertising with a Microsoft account, which includes a single user name and password that connects a user to various Microsoft products and services.
 Each Microsoft account is assigned for personal use, even if the user only manages advertising accounts for work.